 Fairtrade Gold can be traced from the mine through the refining process and into finished products.
 This is backed up by documentation of all transactions between miners and licensed jewellers.
-It means consumers and jewellers know that the gold in products carrying the Fairtrade Gold Stamp comes from a socially and environmentally responsible source.
+It means consumers and jewellers know that their gold comes from a socially and environmentally responsible source.

 Fairtrade Gold miners receive a Fairtrade Premium of $2,000 per kilogramme of fine gold, on top of the guaranteed Fairtrade Minimum Price.
 They can invest this money as they choose, whether that’s in their community, or to improve their business and work their way out of poverty, building better futures.